NHS Digital

-NHS Digital was the trading name from 2016 of the Health and Social Care Information Centre, which was the national provider of information, data and IT systems for commissioners, analysts and clinicians in health and social care in England, particularly those involved with the National Health Service of England.
+NHS Digital, previously the Health and Social Care Information Centre, was the national provider of information, data and IT systems for commissioners, analysts and clinicians in health and social care in England, particularly those involved with the National Health Service of England.
 The organisation was an executive non-departmental public body of the Department of Health and Social Care, until it was merged into NHS England in 2023.

 Role

 NHS Digital provided digital services for the NHS and social care, including the management of large health informatics programmes.
 They delivered national systems through in-house teams, and by contracting private suppliers.
 These services included managing patient data including the Spine, which allows the secure sharing of information between different parts of the NHS, and forms the basis of the Electronic Prescription Service, Summary Care Record and Electronic Referral Service.

 NHS Digital took on the roles of a number of predecessor bodies including the NHS Information Centre, NHS Connecting for Health, and parts of NHS Direct.
 It also ran "The NHS Website" (www.nhs.uk, formerly NHS Choices), the national website for the NHS in England.

 NHS Digital was the national collator of information about health and social care, and produced more than 260 official statistics and national statistical publications.
 This included national comparative data for secondary uses, developed from the long-running Hospital Episode Statistics to help local decision-makers improve the quality and efficiency of frontline care.